 The Threefold Law

 The ‘father’ of modern Wicca, Gerald Gardner, wrote a version of the ‘threefold law’ into his practices.
 This suggests that if you do someone harm, it will come back on you threefold.
-There is some truth in this: an inevitable social dynamic is that if you routinely do harm to other people, sooner or later, you will get your comeuppance.
+There is some truth to this: an inevitable social dynamic is that if you routinely do harm to other people, sooner or later, you will get your comeuppance.
 However, the difficulty with the Threefold Law is that it is often clearly not in operation, and tends to hamstring Wiccans, who are terrified of acting in their own defense in case they lay themselves open to some terrible retribution.
-Those who work within modern traditions which do use cursing (such as voodoo) say what our ancestors might have said: that if you can’t curse, you can’t heal.
+Those who work within modern traditions that do use cursing (such as voodoo) say what our ancestors might have said: that if you can’t curse, you can’t heal.
 You need to be able to work magically in a balanced way; you need to be able to work ‘with both hands.’

 This does not mean that you are obliged to go forth and hex all and sundry.
 Unless you are planning to be an occult ‘gun for hire,’ there’s usually no need to employ this kind of magic in an aggressive, rather than a defensive, capacity and it is wiser not to do so.
 However, if you are attacked, you have a right to defend yourself, your family and your home, and here magic can play a role.